-Those students with interests in industries like marketing, IT or law might find volunteering during the Easter break helpful, allowing you to hone in on specific skills and prepare you for a job after your degree.
+If you’re interested in industries like marketing, IT or law might find volunteering during the Easter break helpful, allowing you to hone in on specific skills and prepare you for a job after your degree.
 There are plenty of charitable companies you can volunteer at which don’t require you to commit a lot of free time, such as dog-walking, mentoring and conservation work.

 With up to four weeks off, the Easter break is the ideal time for students to travel.
 With so much time you could even go somewhere exotic, but if you wish to stay closer to home, there is also a range of Easter holiday destinations across the UK to keep you entertained.

 London and Edinburgh make for excellent city breaks, both with many activities available over the Easter holiday to keep you busy.
 Cornwall, Brighton and coastal towns in Wales all make for the perfect holiday destination to enjoy sea and sand close to home.

 For cheaper travel during the Easter holiday, students can benefit from the 16-25 railcard which offers a third off rail fares across the country.

 Whilst spring cleaning might not sound like the most fun of Easter holiday activities, having a clear out at your university address or back home offers benefits.
 The long break could be the perfect opportunity to unearth your old things and find the unwanted belongings that might earn you some extra cash.

 Websites like eBay and Music Magpie make it easy to sell your old things for cash but if you want to take it old school, why not try a car boot sale with your friends or family and enjoy your time away from the rigours of student life.